SundinFoto/SundinFoto/README.md

 - 👋 Hi, I’m @SundinFoto
 - 👀 I’m interested in photography and data science
-- 🌱 I’m currently learning GUI for Python
+- 🌱 I’m currently learning tkinter and PyQt
-- 📫 How to reach me here on Github

 <!---
 SundinFoto/SundinFoto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.